Possible Bearish Inside Day Candle Pattern Detected for Ppg Inds Inc (NYSE:PPG) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Ppg Inds Inc (NYSE:PPG)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Ppg Inds Inc (NYSE:PPG) based on the price action in the company's shares.
-Today's price range of $95.64 and $96.99 is within yesterday's high and low of the day.
+Yesterday's price range of $95.64 and $96.99 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Ppg Inds Inc may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 PPG Industries, Inc. supplies products for the manufacturing, construction, automotive, chemical processing, and other industries worldwide.
 The Company makes protective and decorative coatings, flat glass, fabricated glass products, continuous-strand fiber glass products, and industrial and specialty chemicals.